Probation and Dismissal

 Meeting with your academic advisor is the best resource to discuss what options you have regarding your academic plans.
 You can find you academic advisor in myZou and in your Success Network in MU Connect.

 Students who believe there are grounds for immediate reversal of their dismissal have the right to appeal this decision.
 Be prepared to answer questions regarding an explanation of why you earned less than satisfactory grades, specific steps you have taken to correct your grades, a plan for improvement in future semesters, and any relevant documentation to support your appeal.
 Be aware of deadlines to submit appeals for each semester.

 How do I submit a dismissal appeal?

-Students should carefully read the instructions before submitting their appeal.
+Students should carefully read these instructions before submitting their appeal.